StevenLi-phoenix/CS-3113-Intro-To-Game-Programming/projects/project2/README.md

 # Project 2 - Pong

 A Raylib-powered take on Pong built for CS-3113.
-The project started as the classic two-paddle game and grew into a sandbox packed with 100 simultaneous balls, multiple paddle control modes, and a textured scoreboard driven by a custom digits pipeline.
+The game focuses on the course requirements: textured paddles/ball, a single-player toggle, configurable ball counts (capped at three), and a clean game-over flow once someone scores.

 ## Features
-- 100-ball chaos mode with per-ball physics (wind resistance, friction toggles, rollback fixes on collisions).
+- Textured paddles, balls, and scoreboards rendered from the asset pipeline provided in this repository.
-- Keyboard, mouse-follow, and three AI difficulties for the right paddle (standard AI, nightmare lock-on, and unbeatable "god" mode).
+- Keyboard, mouse-follow, and three AI styles (standard, nightmare, and "god" mode) for the right paddle when single-player is toggled.
-- Textured scoreboard that reads from `assets/stacked_digits.png`/`stacked_digits.json` so digits render crisply at 72x72.
+- Number keys `1`–`3` (and Q/E quick adjust) modify the active ball count on the fly while respecting the three-ball cap.
-- Configurable asset pipeline scripts to remove noisy backgrounds, split digits, and rebuild the atlas used by the scoreboard.
+- Start and game-over screens that bracket the main gameplay loop; play pauses automatically once either side scores the winning point.
 - Cross-platform build via `make` with automatic Raylib detection through `pkg-config`.

 ## Controls